 13. Google Assistant won’t start on Mi 9

-Xiaomi’s flagship, Mi 9, comes with the dedicated AI button.
+Xiaomi’s flagship, Mi 9, comes with a dedicated AI button.
 This physical button worked great for users on MIUI 10, but it seems it stopped summoning Google Assistant on MIUI 11.

 The best way to address this is to update your firmware.
 That should resolve the problem completely.
 But, beforehand, make sure to navigate to Settings > Apps > Manage apps > Default apps.
 Once there, ensure that Google’s services are set under the Voice assistant and Assist & voice input settings.